Mama's Boy: Plot

+The animosity escalates over the following days with both men pranking one another.
+Jan and Mert then announce their engagement and that they are going to sell Jan's house for something smaller.
+Desperate for help, Jeffrey interrupts Nora's recording of her demo to enlist her aid to follow a lead in Arizona.
+Maya Sinclair turns out to be Mert's estranged daughter, who Mert abandoned when she was 12.
+Nora is furious when she discovers that Jeffrey used her to get rid of Mert.

-Eccentric Jeffrey Mannus (Jon Heder) is 29 years old and lives with his mother, Jan (Diane Keaton).
-He sees no reason to alter this arrangement, but his perfect world is upended when Jan meets Mert Rosenbloom (Jeff Daniels), a motivational speaker.
-Mert successfully woos Jan and moves in on Jeffrey's territory, something Jeffrey will not tolerate.
-While at a coffee shop, Jeffrey finds a friend in one of the workers, aspiring singer-songwriter Nora Flannagan (Anna Faris).
-Later, Jeffrey enlists her aid as his unlikely ally.
-As the war between Mert and Jeffrey escalates, something unprecedented happens — slowly, to both his own surprise and horror, Jeffrey discovers his inner self.
-However, before this happens, Jeffrey and Mert get into a fist fight in Jan's home, causing her to break up with Mert.
+Something unprecedented happens —Jeffrey discovers his inner self.
+However, before this happens, Jeffrey and Mert get into a fist fight in Jan's home, causing her to break up with Mert when she hears about Maya.
 Jeffrey is pleased, but Jan kicks him out of the house.
-He goes to find Nora, who is currently upset with him for being such a "jerk", and Nora does not offer any help.
+Jeffrey goes to find Nora, who is still upset with him for being such a "jerk"; she does not offer any help.

 Jeffrey lives on the streets, but is eventually arrested for urinating in a sink.
-Seymour comes to the rescue and pays his bail, also allowing him to move in with him.
+Seymour, his former boss from the bookstore, comes to the rescue and pays his bail, also allowing him to move in with him.
 Jeffrey realizes his errors and fights to get Jan and Mert back together.
 After achieving this, he goes to stop the bus that Nora is travelling on, as she is leaving for college, in his new car.
 He parks it in the middle of the road and stands on the hood, holding up a radio that is playing one of Nora's favorite songs.
 The bus driver makes Nora talk to him and they make up.
 They then drive off into the distance.